Samio2022/MSCS-Net/README.md

 https://drive.google.com/file/d/17BHI51eEiYr-gxHTG49gBhRCAAbclrV-/view?usp=sharing

-## To apply the model on a custom dataset, the data tree should be constructed as:
+## To apply the model on a custom dataset, the data should be converted into the following structure:
 ```
     ├── data
           ├── images